Visiting Dade City

 Total Population: 7,223

 Dade City is a city in Pasco County, Florida, United States.
 It is popular with tourists for its antique stores, restaurants and historic architecture including the Pasco County Courthouse, Hugh Embry Library, and Edwinola.
-The annual Kumquat Festival is hosted downtown and the surrounding area is a large producer of the tart kumquat, a citrus fruit eaten whole.
+The Annual Kumquat Festival held the Last Saturday in January in our downtown is the largest one day event in Florida.
+The Kumquat Growers is a large producer of the tart kumquat, a citrus fruit eaten whole.

 The population was 6,437 at the 2010 census.
 It is the county seat of Pasco County.
 Dade City is located in the Tampa Bay Area.